kevinlin/ai-sdlc-playbook/docs/prompt-library/prompting-guidance.md

 ## Prompt Library

-The [Playbook Prompt Library](README.md) presents a curated collection of prompts that have been proven to optimise the use of AI development tools.
+The [Playbook Prompt Library](README.md) presents a curated collection of prompts that have been proven to optimize the use of AI development tools.
 These examples can be tailored to meet your specific requirements.

 ## The Fundamentals of a Good Prompt

-A well-crafted prompt centres on clarity.
+A well-crafted prompt centers on clarity.
 LLMs produce the best results when given precise instructions and a clearly defined scope.
 Consider these essential elements when designing your prompts:

 - **Context:** Provide the necessary background.
 For example, begin with: *"Programming in Python within a microservices architecture…”*
 - **Role:** Specify the required expertise or persona.
-For instance: *“You are an experienced software engineer with specialised knowledge in JavaScript.”*
+For instance: *“You are an experienced software engineer with specialized knowledge in JavaScript.”*
 - **Tasks:** Clearly delineate the tasks.
-Break down your request into actionable steps—such as analysing requirements, planning tests, and implementing solutions.
-For example: *"First, summarise your understanding of the requirements.
+Break down your request into actionable steps—such as analyzing requirements, planning tests, and implementing solutions.
+For example: *"First, summarize your understanding of the requirements.
 Next, conduct a codebase analysis to identify current conventions and patterns.
 Then…"*
 - **Constraints:** Outline any restrictions.
 For example: *“Do not implement sections outside the specified requirements.”*
 - **Examples:** Provide sample outputs to set clear expectations.
 For example: *"The document should be structured as follows…”*
 - **Output Format:** When possible, indicate the desired format.
 For example: *"Create a detailed user story document in markdown, outlining the following feature requirements.
 Please provide the content for a file named story.md in a markdown code block."*